 Start your first business with us

 Whiteboard Youth Ventures has been running the Young Entrepreneur Challenge for four years, attracting students from every part of the globe to compete in a week long startup challenge.
-Once students arrive on the campus of Boston University, teams are created and ideas become business concepts.
+Once students arrive, teams are created and ideas become business concepts.
 Each business team will compete in a series of challenges throughout the week to gain advantages over other teams.

 The YEC week culminates with a final round of presentations in front of family, friends, and community.
 Our Awards Ceremony is the perfect way to close out an exciting week of work and learning.
 We award prizes to the top performing students, as well as the teams who comes in first and second place.
 Winning teams win cash prizes, services, and possibly an invitation to the Whiteboard Incubator.